Simultaneous Reward Distillation and Preference Learning: Get You a Language Model Who Can Do Both: Motivation for DRDO

-In order to theoretically motivate DRDO, we first provide an in-depth analysis of limitations of DPO specific to non-deterministic or weak preference labels, as well as limitations of recent proposed solutions like IPO~\citep{azar2023general} and Ensemble-DPO (e-DPO;~\cite{fisch2024robustpreferenceoptimizationreward}).
-We then apply \textbf{knowledge distillation}-based techniques on rewards to provide a practical algorithm for DRDO.
+In order to motivate DRDO, we first discuss theoretical and practical limitations of DPO specific to non-deterministic or weak preference labels.
+For space reasons, proofs are deferred to the Appendix.